 - The prescribed amounts will be automatically deducted from the wages of employees.
 If any employee wishes to contribute different amounts or opt out of the scheme, he has to obtain the relevant forms from SINDA and submit them to his employers.
 Foreign workers on the Foreign Worker Levy Scheme do not have to contribute to the Fund.

-If you wish to reduce or opt out of your monthly contributions, please fill in the form below.
+Should you wish to reduce or opt out of your monthly contributions, please fill up the information below so that we can send you the necessary form for endorsement.